Update December 28, 2021: Trump’s Appeal

 This is a prime example of the importance of omni-channel marketing campaigns and why diversifying social media campaigns in essential when building a fanbase or investing into a social influencer’s audience.

-In part 2 of this series, we will speak with a leading influencer marketing intelligence platform, MeetSylo’s CEO Brett Garfinkel and get the scoop on how agencies, social influencers and brands can avoid the pending TikTok controversy without data or audience loss.
+Listen to our interview with Brett Garfinkel, who is the CEO and founder of Sylo – an influencer marketing intelligence platform, and get the scoop on how agencies, social influencers and brands can avoid the pending TikTok controversy without data or audience loss.